charlize-debeer/ac-mlp-redirect-feature/readme.md

 ### Testing

 You can mock a country code by adding the header `x-country-code` and a country code, eg `us` or `fr`.
+On staging, test or live environment you need to use the debug code `x-ac-debug-country-code`.

 Chrome extension -> https://chrome.google.com/webstore/detail/modheader/idgpnmonknjnojddfkpgkljpfnnfcklj?hl=en